multani/gcp-changelog/content/cloud-composer/index.md

 Fixed an issue where values of Airflow configuration options were evaluated before being set.
 As a result, the actual value was set to the evaluated result.

+### Fixed

+Fixed Airflow logs not exporting to Cloud Logging because of a GKE version mismatch between Airflow worker and GKE Control plane nodes.

 ---
 ## 2025-09-03